XRPLF/XRPL-Standards/CONTRIBUTING.md

 Discussions are suitable for early work-in-progress: ask, suggest, add, and make sweeping changes.

-Once settled, the discussion should be converted to a **PULL REQUEST** adding the standard to the repo with one or more commits.
+Next, the discussion should be converted to a **PULL REQUEST** which adds the standard, as a Markdown file, to the repo with one or more commits.
 At this time, the discussion should be archived and closed from further comments, with any further comments being posted on the PR for fine-tuning and alignment with implementation (as appropriate).

 When opening a PR, there are two document types: *Drafts* and *Candidate Specifications*.
 The type and status of any particular document has no bearing on the priority of that document.
 Typically, the further along in the process, the more likely it is that any particular XLS will be implemented or adopted.